Bilingual Therapy and How Speech Blubs Can Help

 Apparently, the little boy had just greeted me and told me that his name was Nkululeko.
 Because he was speaking to me in isiZulu, I had absolutely no idea what he had said, and so began our tumultuous but ultimately very rewarding speech therapy experience.

 Nkululeko had a language delay in his first language (isiZulu) which was affecting his ability to learn English as a second language.
-The therapy plan was to catch him up to an age-appropriate level in isiZulu before moving on and teaching him English.
+The speech therapy plan was to catch him up to an age-appropriate level in isiZulu before moving on and teaching him English.
 Sounds simple, right?
 Theoretically, yes.
 But realistically, no.

 Seeing as I didn’t know a word of isiZulu, I decided to use themes as targets for speech therapy, that way, I could learn the vocabulary and sentence structure pertaining to each theme beforehand, and then conduct my sessions in isiZulu using what I had learned.

-It was a long and arduous process, and there were many bumps that Nkululeko and I had to get over for his therapy to be a success.
+It was a long and arduous process, and there were many bumps that Nkululeko and I had to get over for his bilingual speech therapy to be a success.
 But we got over them, and soon he was speaking age-appropriately in isiZulu and was ready to move on and learn English.

 I know my story seems completely random, but I feel it’s an important one to tell in the context of Speech Blubs.